microsoft/playwright/docs/src/api/class-browsercontext.md

   - alias-java: consoleMessage
 - argument: <[ConsoleMessage]>

 Emitted when JavaScript within the page calls one of console API methods, e.g. `console.log` or `console.dir`.
-Also emitted if the page throws an error or a warning.

 The arguments passed into `console.log` and the page are available on the [ConsoleMessage] event handler argument.